operator-framework/enhancements/enhancements/automatic-resource-pruning.md

 - What are the predefined use cases that we want to support?
 Currently we support pruning completed `Jobs` and `Pods` by age and max count.
+- Should we mandate that an author must register any resource type that they wish to prune?

 ### Implementation-specific